How to transition your dog to a raw diet. Primal Pooch by Amy Marshall. Raw feeding transitioning guide.

 Treat digestive upset.

 – If your dog experiences digestive upset or diarrhea for 2 or more days, increase the bone content.
 And provide slippery elm bark until stools have firmed.
 Dosage instructions in this article.
-Buy Slippery Elm Bark in powder form here (organic & non-GMO) or here, and here for just organic.
-Buy the capsule form here (organic, non-GMO) and here and here for non-GMO only.
+Buy Slippery Elm Bark in powder from:

 Troubleshooting the Raw Transition: